horenbergerb/horenbergerb.github.io/_posts/2024-12-11-world-map-exploration.md

 # How to use it

+You're "exploring" a world by traveling between destinations.

-You can click on nodes to see the destination description.
-Nodes become visible once you visit one of their neigbhors.
+Click on nodes to travel to them.
+This will show you a description of the location.
+New nodes become visible once you visit one of their neigbhors.

-Clicking on the "Region" or "Subregion" buttons will let you select regions/subregions to learn more about them.
+Clicking on the "Region" or "Subregion" buttons will let you select regions/subregions.
+You can learn more about the general area.
+This provides context for some of the destinations within.

 The "World" button just gives you general lore about the continent.

-Home closes any information windows and returns you to default position.
+"Home" closes any information windows and returns you to default position.

 # About this demo